 Well, who would use wires if you can make it wireless?

 With all the convenience of wireless streaming, it is a no-brainer to go for HDMI streaming.
+Take a look at how it revolutionized the office environment for pioneering watchmaker brand Daniel Wellington, and watch the use case video below.

 With HDMI, you were able to move away from VGA cables and composite video cables, but now using the wireless solution you can now get rid of cables entirely, except for the power cables.
 This will allow you to position your television wherever you want.
 Earlier, there were issues when placing the television next to the fireplace because of the wires.
 But that is a thing of the past now.